srishtishankar/CustomPCBuilder/README.md

 (incase you don't have xampp install that too)
 Next import both the sql tables in phpMyAdmin of Xampp And there you go...
+In order to access the user side write : localhost/index.html In order to access the admin side write : localhost/admin_login.html